eonist/eonist.github.io/_posts/2018-05-23-Swift-tricks.md

-Some of my favorite swift tircks<!--more-->
+Some of my favorite swift tricks<!--more-->

 ### Sometimes using switch can be overkill:
 ```swift